-Service Note: For the Fall 2020 semester, modifications to the Graduate Student Study Room have been made to meet needs for safety and hygiene.
+Service Note: For the summer semester 2021, modifications to the Graduate Student Study Room have been made to meet needs for safety and hygiene.
 The description and policies listed below will resume when these restrictions are lifted.
+Individual study carrels and study tables will need reservations.
+Reservations can be made at the Access Services desk or in advance from the Richter study room web page.

 The Graduate Student Study Room is Room 212 in the Richter Library, located on the second floor in the Northwest corner (closest to Ungar and Cox).